Skip to main content

 Description

-CVE-2026-1552 is a medium-severity SQL injection vulnerability affecting SEMCMS version 5.
-0. The vulnerability arises from improper sanitization of the 'searchml' parameter in the /SEMCMS_Info. php file, allowing remote attackers to inject malicious SQL queries without authentication or user interaction.
-Although the vendor has not responded and no official patch is available, public exploit details exist, increasing the risk of exploitation.
-The vulnerability can compromise confidentiality, integrity, and availability of the affected database.
+CVE-2026-1552 is a medium-severity SQL injection vulnerability found in SEMCMS version 5.
+0, specifically in the /SEMCMS_Info. php file via the 'searchml' parameter.
+This flaw allows remote attackers to inject malicious SQL queries without authentication or user interaction, potentially compromising data confidentiality, integrity, and availability.
+Although the vendor has not responded or issued a patch, public exploit details exist, increasing the risk of exploitation.
+The vulnerability requires low attack complexity but limited privileges, and its impact is limited to the SEMCMS 5.
+0 installations.
 European organizations using SEMCMS 5.
-0 are at risk, especially those in countries with higher adoption of this CMS or with strategic targets.
-Mitigation requires immediate input validation, use of parameterized queries, and monitoring for suspicious database activity.
-Given the medium CVSS score and ease of remote exploitation, timely action is critical to prevent data breaches or service disruption.
+0, especially in countries with higher adoption of this CMS or strategic sectors relying on it, face increased risk.
+Mitigation involves immediate code review and input validation, deploying web application firewalls with custom rules, and monitoring for suspicious database activity.

 AI-Powered Analysis